-But whatever route you're planning to take, the challenge right now is to save as much as you can.
+But whatever you opt for, the challenge right now is to save as much as you can.
 Pensions, after all, are a hugely tax-efficient way of saving – essentially, you are getting free money.
 If you are a lower-rate taxpayer, for every £80 you save the government will top this up to £100; and if you are a higher-rate taxpayer, you need to put away just £60 to get the same amount.

 Recent figures, however, from the Department for Work & Pensions revealed almost 12 million of us are still not saving enough, so whether you are retiring in the next year or have 20 years to go, we look at what you need to do now to ensure a prosperous retirement.